nypl-registry/utils-database/README.md

 This module contains methods to interact with the mongo databases across three servers: the registry ingest, the registry triple store and shadowcat.

-Encrypted credentails are also stored in this module for the these servers and elasticsearch.
-You need to have the private key in your user folder (.ssh or root user folder) for the system to decrypt the server credentails.
+Encrypted credentials are also stored in this module for the these servers and elasticsearch.
+You need to have the private key in your user folder (.ssh or root user folder) for the system to decrypt the server credentials.

 You need to have the NODE_ENV enviormental varaible set to "production" or "development"
 ```export NODE_ENV=development```